-Concerning juvenile humpback chub <150 mm, both mark-recapture and CPUE indices suggest high annual variability in abundance of the fall 40-99 mm size class (age 0) and the spring 100-149 mm (largely age 1) size class of humpback chub (Figures 14-B and 14-A, respectively).
-Since 2010, sizes of fall age 0 cohorts (40-99 mm) have ranged from 3,479 to 10,511 fish.
-One reason for estimating this parameter is to gain insight into what percentage of the age 0 cohort is being harvested (cropped) each year for the Shinumo and Havasu creek translocations and for the establishment of a refuge at SNARRC.
-As in 2014, this year, chub cropped for translocation outside of the LCR were harvested as larval fish (<30 mm), thus helping to alleviate concerns about potential overharvesting (Pine et al. 2013).
+Concerning juvenile humpback chub <150 mm, both mark-recapture and CPUE indices suggest high annual variability in abundance of the fall 40-99 mm size class (age 0) and the spring 100-149 mm (largely age 1) size class of humpback chub (Figures 13-B and 13-A, respectively).
+Despite this annual variability, there was high correlation between the abundance of age 0 chub in the fall and the abundance of age 1 chub the following spring, suggesting that much of the variability of age 0 outmigration to the mainstem may occur during the summer monsoon period prior to our fall efforts.
+One reason for estimating the abundances of the juvenile cohorts is to gain insight into what percentages of these fish are being harvested (cropped) each year for various translocation projects and for maintaining a refuge at SNARRC.
+In 2014 and 2015, chub cropped for translocation activities outside of the LCR were harvested as larval fish (<30 mm), thus helping to alleviate concerns about potential overharvesting (Pine et al. 2013).
+No larval chub were collected in 2016, because there was no need to collect fish for Shinumo or Havasu translocations.

-Relative abundance (CPUE) of bluehead sucker and flannelmouth sucker ≥150 mm significantly increased in the post-2006 timeframe during the spring spawning season (Figure 15), with bluehead suckers reaching peak abundance in 2008 and flannelmouth sucker reaching peak abundance in 2010.
+Relative abundance (CPUE) of bluehead sucker and flannelmouth sucker ≥150 mm significantly increased in the post-2006 timeframe during the spring spawning season (Figure 14), with bluehead suckers reaching peak abundance in 2008 and flannelmouth sucker reaching peak abundance in 2010.
 The two sucker species have since undergone declines in relative abundance.
 Bluehead sucker catches have been about 10-fold lower during the fall season, suggesting mass annual emigration for this species to the mainstem.
 Alternatively, during fall sampling trips, bluehead sucker could be seeking refuge in shallow fast water habitat where hoop nets are not usually deployed.
 Finally, because few age 0 suckers are captured in the fall season, this may indicate that both sucker species tend to drift as larvae and emigrate from the LCR before the onset of the fall season (see Robinson et al. 1998).